feathr-ai/feathr/docs/dev_guide/publish_to_maven.md

             ```
 ---

-5. Upon release, new version will be published to Central: this typically occurs within 30 minutes, though updates to search can take up to four hours.
+5. Upon release, new version will be published to Central: this typically occurs within 30 minutes, though updates to search can take up to 24 hours.
 See the [Sonatype documentation](https://central.sonatype.org/publish/publish-guide/#releasing-to-central) for more information.

 ---